tensor4all/xfac/README.md

 ```
 Notice that the manual copy can be automatized by adding `xfac` as a `git submodule` or using `cmake FetchContent`.

+#### Jupyter notebook and conda environment

+If you have problems using the Jupyter notebook with the conda environment, see this [PR#7](https://github.com/tensor4all/xfac/pull/7).

 ## Building the documentation locally